 As you slow down and go deeper into information, you learn how to apply it.
 It is no longer an abstract or general concept.
 Instead, you move to the level of application and meaning.
 You are using and benefitting from the information.
 This is why I always add practices to my programs.
 Because by seeing yourself using the information, and with practice, you can master any subject matter you choose, at whatever level you desire.

-So, there you have it – Making Information Count!
-You now know how to get the most benefit out of the information you consume.
+So, there you have it – 4 Powerful Steps To Make Learning and Remembering Anything Faster And Easier!
+You now have a great foundation for getting the most benefit out of the information you consume.
 I can tell you from years of leading transformative programs, that the people who get the most benefit from programs and information are the ones who use these steps!

 If you’ve found this video awesome and helpful, share it with others!
 If you don’t already subscribe to my weekly messages for more of life’s awesomeness, you can do that here!